openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_a_v_muxer.md

 ## Overview

-The AVMuxer module provides the functions for audio and video muxing.
+The AVMuxer module provides the APIs for audio and video muxing.

 **System capability**: SystemCapability.Multimedia.Media.Muxer